vivopensource/gofpatternscsharp/README/Behavioral/State.md

 # State Pattern

 - The state pattern is a behavioral design pattern in which an object can alter its behavior when its internal state changes.
 This pattern is close to the concept of finite-state machines.
-- Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
 - The state pattern is used in computer programming to encapsulate varying behavior for the same object based on its internal state.
 This can be a cleaner way for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.

 ## Structure